 Citizens Advice Bureaux deliver frontline advice services in over 290 service points across the country, from city centres to island communities.

 The EHU has a team of caseworkers based in Glasgow who assist vulnerable consumers from across Scotland, England and Wales with energy and postal service complaints.

-- Assisted clients to completed almost 40,000 benefit forms
+- Assisted clients to complete over 53,000 benefit forms

 - Recorded over 4,700 tribunal and court outcomes; 90% of the cases were won/upheld

 - The self-help website Advice in Scotland received approximately 4.1 million page views

 - For every £1 funded to cover the CAB core advice service, £16 is returned to the community in client gains.

 Of the volunteers whose journey is known, 49% of those leaving the service go on to paid employment or further education.

 Over 2,300 volunteers contributed more than 750,000 hours of their time in 2019-20, the monetary value of this contribution amounts to over £11M.*

 *Volunteer hours (approx. 7 per week, over 46 weeks) calculated using ONS 2019 hourly rate of £14.80 (to reflect volunteer skills and knowledge); multiplied by CAB volunteer hours.